Boolean algebra: Two-valued logic

 Other areas where two values is a good choice are the law and mathematics.
 In everyday relaxed conversation, nuanced or complex answers such as "maybe" or "only on the weekend" are acceptable.
-In more focused situations such as a court of law or theorem-based mathematics however it is deemed advantageous to frame questions so as to admit a simple yes-or-no answer—is the defendant guilty or not guilty, is the proposition true or false—and to disallow any other answer.
-However much of a straitjacket this might prove in practice for the respondent, the principle of the simple yes-no question has become a central feature of both judicial and mathematical logic, making two-valued logic deserving of organization and study in its own right.
+In more focused situations such as a court of law or theorem-based mathematics, however, it is deemed advantageous to frame questions so as to admit a simple yes-or-no answer—is the defendant guilty or not guilty, is the proposition true or false—and to disallow any other answer.
+However, limiting this might prove in practice for the respondent, the principle of the simple yes–no question has become a central feature of both judicial and mathematical logic, making two-valued logic deserving of organization and study in its own right.

 A central concept of set theory is membership.
-Now an organization may permit multiple degrees of membership, such as novice, associate, and full.
-With sets however an element is either in or out.
+An organization may permit multiple degrees of membership, such as novice, associate, and full.
+With sets, however, an element is either in or out.
 The candidates for membership in a set work just like the wires in a digital computer: each candidate is either a member or a nonmember, just as each wire is either high or low.

 Algebra being a fundamental tool in any area amenable to mathematical treatment, these considerations combine to make the algebra of two values of fundamental importance to computer hardware, mathematical logic, and set theory.